PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 A `-Tags` parameter will accept a string array and will filter based on PSResource tags.

-A `-Filter` parameter will accept a string array and will filter based on all PSResource metadata (including resource descriptions).

 A `-Proxy` parameter will accept a uri.

 A `-ProxyCredential` parameter will accept a PSCredential

 A `-Credential` parameter will accept a PSCredential.

-An `-IncludeDependencies` switch will include dependent resources in the returned results.

 A `-NoClobber` switch will prevent installing modules that have the same cmdlets as a differently named module already on the system.